Quikii/Ollama-run-async/ReadME.md

 The functions presented in this package make it simple for researchers in social sciences to run several Large Language Models loaded through Ollama over documents stored in a data frame asynchronously (at once).
 As such, all models used here have to be downloaded through the Ollama interface (https://ollama.com/).
+With them you can:

+1. **Analyze** Text Stored in a Dataframe Column
+2. **Extract** Missing Metadata Information from a Text Stored in a Dataframe Column
+3. **Create** "Fake" LLM Survey Respondents with given characteristics and make them answer your survey questions

 The functions can do two main things:

 1. **Split:** You run several models in parallel on many chunks of documents (the same model several times or different models per chunk).
 The text documents are stored as rows in a dataframe.
 This speeds up the computing time.
 2. **Fanout:** You run several models in parallel on the same chunks of documents (again, the same model several times or different models per chunk).
 Again, the text documents are stored as rows in a dataframe.
 This likewise speeds up the computing time, but primarily allows for convenient comparison of different model outputs.

-I present three functions that both can split and fan out over the dataframe, but do so in a slightly different way:
+The three functions of the package that can either split and/or fan out over the dataframe, but do so in slightly different ways and for slightly different purposes:
 1. **`run_analysis()`:** Allows you to write one prompt, which then either splits or fans out over the text in the dataframe.
 The common tasks would be text labeling or sentiment analysis.
 The answer to the prompt might be conveniently structured in a JSON object, with specifiable keys.
 2. **`fill_missing_fields_from_csv()`**: Instead of writing a prompt, the second function is specifically designed for information extraction from the text (with the primary use case being metadata collection).
 It also allows for an output in a JSON format.
 Crucially, it also handles existing metadata information in the dataframe, so the model only extracts information that is not yet present.
 3. **`run_survey_responses()`**: The last function, instead of focusing on analysing existing text, creates fake survey responses based on a set of characteristics.
 The "fake" respondents are generated and stored in a data frame with the helper function `generate_fake_survey_df()`, which allows the creation of a representative (based on the target population) distribution of characteristics over these respondents.
 The use case is to have a potentially more accurate distribution of responses to survey questions prior to running the actual survey on real-life respondents.